 Tilak Healthcare, which raised $2.7 million.
 This French startup develops video games intended to diagnose chronic diseases.

 The intersection of medicine and information technology is inevitable as more healthcare providers and patients go mobile.
-Steady growth is expected in the global mHealth solutions market.
+Steady growth is expected in the global mHealth solutions market and many will want to invest in mhealth solutions or build an effective medical mobile app.

 mHealth works to redesign healthcare, providing healthcare practitioners and organisations with the opportunity to deliver high quality care based on evidence and real-time data.
 Undoubtedly, mHealth is a niche for further funding that is estimated to develop and grow at a rapid pace as more hospitals and care providers become willing to perform their duties safely and effectively with the help of health information technology.

-See our case study on a mobile app for doctor-patient consultations and check out this medical dashboard from our designer on Dribbble.
+Hopefully, you’ve found the answer to theWhy should I invest in healthcare? question.
+Now, see our case study on a mobile app for doctor-patient consultationsand check out this medical dashboard from our designer on Dribbble.

-Wondering how to build a healthcare mobile app for your practice?
+Wondering how to build a healthcare mobile app for your practice or looking for ahealthcare information technology company?
 Contact us and our dedicated team will provide you with a comprehensive consultation to address all of your questions and concerns!